28 March 2022 | Financial Planning & Analysis

 Meaning our cash flow for the month is $11,000.

-Cash flow can also be negative if our payables are higher than our receivables.
+Your cash flow prediction can also be negative if the payables are higher than the receivables.
 If in the above example, our payables for the month total $32,000, then our cash flow projection would look like this:

 $26,000 – $32,000 = ($6000)